NCBI-Hackathons/Nasty_Metagenomes/README.md

 * Output files: AMR hits file, AMR by species, AMR's on plasmids

 1) Input SRA ID to:
--MagicBlast
+  * MagicBlast
---use AMR database as reference
+    * use AMR database as reference
---Sort .sam file
+    * Sort .sam file
---Create depth of coverage file
+    * Create depth of coverage file
---Run Cov_dep_cal.pl for coverage depth and average sequence coverage -HHM-er
+    * Run Cov_dep_cal.pl for coverage depth and average sequence coverage
+  * HHM-er
 2) Take output "hits" file, and
--Species Identification
+  * Species Identification
---Input file to blast against RefSeq database to create species ID list --Cross reference list to AMR genes
+    * Input file to blast against RefSeq database to create species ID list
+    * Cross reference list to AMR genes
--Plasmid Identification
+  * Plasmid Identification
---input file to determine which AMR's are on plasmid's
+    * input file to determine which AMR's are on plasmid's